When I was a young mother, I wore a t-shirt with the words: “The

 my mind.
 These days, some feminists are working to solve that conundrum through

-the use of tax credits or other methods of financially rewarding caregiving
+the use of tax credits, basic income, or other methods of financially rewarding caregiving

 pay for childcare workers is the solution.